 5. Source of Revenue for Landowners

 The utilization of shale resources as a means of generating income is an attractive prospect for many landowners.
-By granting access to their lands for oil and gas extraction, they are compensated with payments for the utilization of these valuable resources.
+By granting access to their lands for oil and gas extraction, they are compensated with payments for utilizing these valuable resources.
 This mutually beneficial arrangement has been demonstrated to be a significant source of revenue for numerous landowners, especially those residing in regions with plentiful shale reserves.